revgato/J2ME-Loader-backport-android-2.3/README.md

 Release keystores are not stored in Git.
 Without release signing credentials, a local release build uses the debug key for APK validation only and must not be used for distribution.

+## Recommended game conversion workflow

+Prefer converting and building each game with J2ME-Loader on a device running a newer Android version, then copy the generated game directory to the Android 2.3 device.
+Game conversion on Android 2.3 can fail easily because of the legacy platform and should be treated as a fallback.

+1. Install a current J2ME-Loader on the newer Android device.
+2. Import the game's JAR/JAD and run the game once so J2ME-Loader generates its converted artifacts.
+3. Copy the complete `J2ME-Loader/converted/<game>/` directory to the same `converted` directory on the Android 2.3 device.
+Keep `converted.dex`, `res.jar`, and `converted.dex.conf` together.

+When updating an existing game, replace only its directory under `converted`; keep the corresponding directories under `configs` and `data` so that settings and RMS data are preserved.

 ## Installing and running a game

 Build output is written to `app/build/outputs/apk/release/J2ME-Loader-Android-2.3-1.8.3.apk`.